GATSBY ATTIRE FOR MEN

 GREAT GATSBY HATS

 Hats were essential to men’s outfits in the 1920s, so the Great Gatsby himself definitely would have been spotted in a hat.
-The fedora or bowler hat was the typical hat worn for businessmen.
+The fedora or bowler hat was the typical hat worn by businessmen.
 A straw fedora in the summer months or a felt fedora or bowler in the winter would have been standard attire for Jay Gatsby.
 For the tuxedo formal look, a top hat was worn.
 The casual outfit of pants and shirt with suspenders or the golf pants and sweater vest look would look best when topped off with the newest trend, the linen newsboy cap.
 Another casual choice would be a straw boater.

 GREAT GATSBY ACCESSORIES